Parkview Health: History

 As of 2013, Parkview officials announced a facelift of $3.2 million to Parkview Randallia Hospital.
 It includes a new entryway, new signage, a large courtyard, and a park.
 An interior facelift was conducted right after the Parkview Regional Medical Center was complete in May 2012, which included turning 150 patient rooms into private, more comfortable rooms.
 Other highlights include acute and continuing care centers, a surgery area, the Center for Wound Healing, Center on Aging and Health and a full-service emergency department.
 The facility also offers a family birthing center, imaging and lab services, endoscopy, and a sleep lab.
+In January 2024, Parkview Kosciusko Hospital opened after a project that expanded the existing outpatient center in Warsaw into a full-service hospital.

+Since 2019, Parkview has generated more than $2 billion in annual revenue.

+Michael Packnett served as CEO of Parkview from 2006 until his retirement at the end of 2022; Packnett's compensation from Parkview for 2019 was $3.8 million.
+Rick Henvey succeeded Packnett as CEO on 1 January 2023.

-Graduate Medical Education
+Graduate medical education

 In March 2021, Parkview Health launched a graduate medical education program to attract, train and retain physicians in northeast Indiana.
 The residency program is a clinical training program for doctors who have graduated from medical school and are ready to receive further specialized training.
-Parkview’s program is based at Parkview Hospital Randallia and includes internal medicine, a three-year program open to 15 residents each year, and general surgery, a five-year program open to four residents each year.
+Parkview's program is based at Parkview Hospital Randallia and includes internal medicine, a three-year program open to 15 residents each year, and general surgery, a five-year program open to four residents each year.

 Awards and recognition

 Two Parkview hospitals were awarded an "A" in the spring 2021 Leapfrog Hospital Safety Grade.
 The College of Healthcare Information Management Executives (CHIME) awarded Parkview Health its 2020 Digital Health Most Wired recognition.
-Parkview Health was named one of America’s Best Employers by Forbes magazine in 2019.
+Parkview Health was ranked as #171 in a list of America's 500 Best Employers by Forbes magazine in 2019.

 Billing practices

-Parkview has come under scrutiny for its billing practices.
-A 2019 report wrote that Parkview charged private insurance about four times the rate it charged Medicare; while many hospitals hike their prices somewhat for non-Medicare rates, Parkview did so to an unusual degree.
-Additionally, the hospital has refused to bill Medicaid for some of its patients even when they qualified, instead placing medical liens directly on their property for rates three to five times as high as the Medicaid rate, potentially ruining these patient's credit scores.
-The hospital has been sued by a number of aggrieved patients over these practices.
-A 2010s Indiana law requires hospitals to bill normal insurance before pursuing additional debts with a lien.
-Parkview has argued in court that Medicaid is "government assistance" and not insurance, so the law does not apply to these disputes; plaintiff's lawyers have argued that other hospitals in Indiana treat Medicaid as insurance, making Parkview the outlier.
-Parkview lost a court case and the judge held that Indiana law considers Medicaid health insurance.
+A 2019 report found that Parkview charged private insurance about four times the rate it charged Medicare.

+Additionally, the hospital has refused to bill Medicaid for some of its patients even when they qualified, instead placing medical liens directly on patients' property for rates three to five times as high as the Medicaid rate, potentially ruining these patients' credit scores.
-Services

-Key Parkview Health service lines include heart health, orthopedics, neurosciences, trauma care, cancer care and women’s and children’s services.
-Other services include Parkview Home Health & Hospice, Parkview Health Laboratories, health and fitness centers, ambulatory care and diagnostic centers, outpatient services center, Parkview Occupational Health, Parkview Employee Assistance Program (EAP), Parkview Workplace Wellness, EMS, the Samaritan flight and ground transport program and more.
+In 2022, Parkview reached a $2.9 million settlement with the Attorney General of Indiana to resolve allegations that Parkview staff had overbilled Medicaid by using improper revenue codes for blood-clotting tests.

+A 2024 investigation by The Guardian found that Parkview hospitals ranked among the 10% most expensive in the United States in 10 of the 13 previous years.